New approaches with new potatoes – recipes via Robin Gill 1

 100ml single cream

-1 bunch fresh mint, leaves picked and finely shredded
+One bunch of fresh mint, leaves picked and finely shredded

 Heat the oven to 200C (180C fan)/390F/gasoline 6.
 Scatter a thin layer of rock salt on a baking tray and arrange the potatoes on a pinnacle.
 Bake for 35-40 minutes, till cooked through.
 Melt the butter in a pan, add the peas, and cook, stirring, for 2 mins.
 Stir in the diced shallot, mustard, and cream, then add the potatoes and toss to coat.
 Off the heat, scatter over the clean mint, and serve.